So you want to play roller derby?

 How much does roller derby cost?

 The biggest expense will be your equipment.
 You’ll need to purchase and replace skates, protective gear, and other incidentals on an ongoing basis.
 There is gear out there for practically any budget — we usually recommend that our rookies invest in a roller derby “rookie package” offered by a lot of online vendors – it will make sure you’re adequately protected while you’re learning the game without breaking the bank.
 You can always invest in swankier gear later.

 We collect dues to help cover the costs of practice space and running the league.
-After attending their first two practices free of charge, rookies contribute dues of $15 per skater per month.
 After joining the league, skaters contribute dues of $40 per skater per month.

-Once you’re scrimmaging and bouting you’ll need WFTDA supplemental insurance ($75 annually), which is required for every skater.
+Once you begin learning contact you’ll need WFTDA supplemental insurance ($80 annually), which is required for every skater.

 What else do I need to know about joining GMRD?

 In addition to developing your skating skills, you’ll need to learn the rules of the game.
 GMRD is a WFTDA (Women’s Flat Track Derby Association) league, and you will be tested on WFTDA rules as part of your advanced assessment.
 They’re about 40 pages long, so it’s never too early to start reading: www.wftda.com/rules.

 Of course, the best (and most fun!) way to learn roller derby is to watch it… A LOT.
 Come to our games, either as a spectator or as a volunteer, which is a great way to get up-close and personal with the game, and get to know how we roll.
 In addition to GMRD’s games, new recruits are encouraged to volunteer at GMRD’s league scrimmage.

 WFTDA TV has archives full of past games, including the annual WFTDA international playoffs and championships.